This document explains how to create and restore data backups with Vitess. Vitess uses backups for two purposes:

 - If the flag is absent, Vitess does not try to restore a backup to the tablet.
 This is the equivalent of starting a new tablet in a new shard.

 As noted in the Prerequisites section, the flag is generally enabled all of the time for all of the tablets in a shard.
-If Vitess cannot find a backup in the Backup Storage system, it just starts the vttablet as a new tablet.
+By default, if Vitess cannot find a backup in the Backup Storage system, the tablet will start up empty.
+This behavior allows you to bootstrap a new shard before any backups exist.

 vttablet ... -backup_storage_implementation=file \ -file_backup_storage_root=/nfs/XXX \ -restore_from_backup